Ukraine proposes new format for protecting skies: Zelensky - www.lokmattimes.com

 Ukraine proposes new format for protecting skies: Zelensky

-Kyiv, Sep 5 Ukrainian President Volodymyr Zelensky has said that Ukraine has proposed to the US a new ...
+Kyiv, Sep 5 Ukrainian President Volodymyr Zelensky has said that Ukraine has proposed to the United States a ...

-Kyiv, Sep 5 Ukrainian President Volodymyr Zelensky has said that Ukraine has proposed to the US a new format for protecting Ukrainian airspace.
+Kyiv, Sep 5 Ukrainian President Volodymyr Zelensky has said that Ukraine has proposed to the United States a new format for protecting Ukrainian airspace.

-"Ukraine has proposed a format for protecting our skies for the US to consider," Zelensky said on Thursday in a post on X after his conversation with US President Donald Trump, adding that they discussed ways to push toward real peace.
+"Ukraine has proposed a format for protecting our skies for the US to consider," Zelensky said in a post on X after his conversation with US President Donald Trump on Thursday, adding that they discussed ways to push toward real peace, Xinhua News Agency reported.

-Speaking alongside Zelensky at a press conference following the meeting, French President Emmanuel Macron announced on Thursday that 26 countries, mostly European, have formally pledged to deploy troops as part of a future Russian-Ukrainian ceasefire, though not directly on the front line, Xinhua news agency reported.
+Speaking alongside Zelensky at a press conference following the meeting, French President Emmanuel Macron announced Thursday that 26 countries, mostly European, have formally pledged to deploy troops as part of a future Russian-Ukrainian ceasefire, though not directly on the front line.

 Macron said the countries would contribute to a "reassurance force" that could deploy troops in Ukraine or provide support on land, at sea, or in the air.